Graduate International Applicants

 Admissions Requirements for International Applicants

 Application: Applicants should fully complete the online application.
 The $50.00 application fee must be submitted online by credit card in order for the application to be submitted to our office.
 All other materials must be submitted online or received by mail.
+Please note that the below documents are needed to render an admissions decision.
+Accepted students will need to provide additional documents to issue an I-20.

 Essay and Resume: Please submit your current resume as well as an essay (personal statement) that addresses the reasons you want to pursue graduate work in your field of choice, your specific interest and experiences in this field, and your career goals.
 View additional information here: Graduate Personal Statement